Chart Color Schemes

 Population

-Population growth drivers in Bungalow are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Bungalow are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates, the estimated population for the suburb of Bungalow is around 2,603 as of Nov 2025.
-This reflects an increase of 245 people since the 2021 Census, which reported a population of 2,358 people.
-The change is inferred from the resident population of 2,493 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 11 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,199 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The suburb's growth rate of 10.4% since the 2021 census exceeded the SA4 region (7.8%) and the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration.
+Based on ABS population updates and AreaSearch validation, as of 1st November 2025, the Bungalow statistical area (Lv2) has an estimated population of approximately 2,566 people.
+This reflects a growth of 208 individuals since the 2021 Census, which reported a population of 2,358 people, marking an increase of 8.8%.
+AreaSearch's estimation of the resident population at 2,513 is based on examination of the latest ERP data release by ABS in June 2024 and validation of 11 new addresses since the Census date.
+This results in a population density ratio of approximately 1,182 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+The Bungalow's growth rate exceeded that of its SA3 area (8.0%) and SA4 region, indicating it as a growth leader in the region.
+Overseas migration was the primary driver behind this population growth.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
-Looking at population projections moving forward, an above median population growth is projected for the suburb of Bungalow, expected to increase by 575 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 17.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where necessary.
+Looking ahead, an above median population growth is projected for regional areas nationally, with the Bungalow expected to increase by approximately 574 persons by 2041, reflecting a gain of 19.2% over the 17-year period.

 Frequently Asked Questions - Population